A Guide to Tire Load Index and Tire Speed Rating

 For example, if you see “88S” at the end of the tire size, the load index would be 88.
 So what does that mean for you?
 Generally speaking, the higher the tire load index, the more weight the tire can safely carry.
 In the case of a tire with an 88 load index, that tire would be able to support 1,235 pounds at maximum air pressure.
 When you multiply that amount for a single tire by four, your vehicle’s maximum load capacity would be 4,940 pounds.

-to reference the single letter at the end of your tire size — this will be where you’ll find the speed rating for all tires manufactured since 1991.
+To find your tire speed rating to reference the single letter at the end of your tire size — this will be where you’ll find the speed rating for all tires manufactured since 1991.

 The most common tire speed ratings are L, M, N, P, Q, R, S, T, U, H, Y and (Y) — letters that designate speeds ranging from 75 to above 186 miles per hour.